 “I firmly believe I’m innocent of the charges against me.
 We believe that God, in fact, is in control and indeed he does work all things for good for those who love the Lord.”
 Comments from Ken Lay minutes after he was found guilty of conspiracy, lying, bank fraud and insider trading in the largest corporate crisis in U.S. history.
 The collapse of Enron, which wiped out more than $89 billion in market value, also left 5,600 employees jobless and owed at least $1 billion in benefits.

 According to A.P. and the San Francisco Chronicle the Enron boys will spend the rest of their lives in prison.
 From comfy corner offices, they engaged in chicanery that fleeced shareholders and pensioners.
-When misconduct was exposed, their company unraveled with breathtaking speed.
-Now, Enron’s Ken Lay and Jeffrey Skilling, found guilty of conspiracy and fraud, face hundreds of years in the hoosegow.
+When misconduct was exposed, their company unraveled with breathtaking speed.… Read the rest

 “I don’t know why the 8 hour difference.”
 Comments from Coast Guard Petty Officer Dana Warr on learning Royal Caribbean’s digital cameras saw Daniel DiPiero go overboard about 8 hours before officially contacting law enforcement.